farahtk/100DaysOfCloud/Journey/003/Readme.md

-# Setting up SSL and custom domaion for the App
+# Setting up SSL and custom domain for the App

 ## Introduction
 The target for this day is to set up SSL cert, add custom domain and map it to the App deployed in AWS.